Interviewsand Articles

 "I can't tell you," he said with a laugh, as if I should have understood that much.
 "In some of Louis Kahn's notes, where people say he's incomprehensible, I think he actually found the best way to say it."

-In our conversation, Louis Kahn came up repeatedly, along with Bernard Rudofsky.
+As our conversation unfolded, Louis Kahn came up repeatedly, along with Bernard Rudofsky.
 These two men, it was clear, were held in highest esteem.
 "In architecture, Louis Kahn got rid of the fog of modernism," Ferretti told me.

 A Small Tour

 As we walked around talking, I noticed several paintings and drawings on the walls—his own, it turned out.
 He favored a primitive style.
-There were human figures and animals that might have been taken from the walls of caves—and there were cows, the heads of cows especially, simplified and rendered as line drawings - crowds of cow-faces staring out at the viewer with expressions difficult to read.
+There were human figures and animals that might have been taken from the walls of caves—and there were cows - the heads of cows especially.
+These were simplified and rendered as line drawings - crowds of cow-faces staring out at the viewer with expressions difficult to read.

 I recalled a trip to Italy, and being much taken by the old hilltop towns and their buildings, all of stone, and so enduringly beautiful - as anyone who has visited Italy knows.
 At the same time, the many ways Paolo Soleri used concrete in his buildings in the Arizona desert came to mind.